yobicash/libyobicash/yobipy/README.md

 >>>
 ```

-Now you can use the python libs to work with libyobicash from python.
+You can then either use pip+pipenv to setup the python module in a virtualenv, or add your checkout of yobipy to your PYTHONPATH and install the
+python modules listed in Pipfile manually.